-In the absence of an explicit indication of the intention to participate at the pre-trial stage, the applications of victims cannot be considered.
+Because of the lack of an explicit indication of the intention to participate at the pre-trial stage in applications, the Chamber cannot consider these applications for participation.

-See No. ICC-01/04-01/06-601, Pre-Trial Chamber I, 20 October 2006, p.8.
+See No. ICC-01/04-01/06-601, Pre-Trial Chamber I, 20 October 2006, p.
+8.

-The purpose of a decision under rule 89 of the Rules of Procedure and Evidence is not to make a final determination of the harm suffered by the victims, of the nature of the crimes described by the applicant or of whether the constituent elements of each such crime are present, because these analyses relate to the determination of the accused's guilt rather than to the assessment of the victim's status whose personal interests are affected under article 68(3) of the Rome Statute.
+The purpose of a decision under rule 89 of the Rules is not "to make a definitive determination of the harm suffered by the victims, as this will be determined subsequently, where appropriate, by the Trial Chamber in the context of a case".
+Nor is it, the Single Judge would add, to make a final determination of the nature of the crimes which the events described by the applicant may constitute, or to analyse whether the constituent elements of each such crime are effectively present: both these analyses pertain to the determination of the guilt of the accused, rather than to the assessment of the status of victims whose personal interests are affected within the meaning of article 68, paragraph 3, of the Statute.